ninjanazal/BootCampfire/README.md

 ## Quick Start

+1 - Build the project and create the docker image on the root.
+2 - Add an .env file to the containers folder, this should have the keys for the docker-compose file.
-Just run the Docker Compose file and let the magic happen.
+3 - Just run the Docker Compose file and let the magic happen.
 No complicated setup, no fuss.
 It's so easy, even your cat could do it (if your cat could code).

 ---